 Camp is a unique community-based environment.
-Youth camping and camping in general, has always been, and continues to be, grounded in the idea that leaving the hustle and bustle of the world behind for a simpler setting is not only healthy but provides us the room to relax.
+Youth camping and camping in general, has always been, and continues to be, grounded in the idea that leaving the hustle and bustle of the world behind for a simpler setting makes us better people.
 The success of camp relies on connection to the natural world and a firm understanding that face-to-face communication and full attention between community members is fundamentally important.
 The technological advances that we have been blessed with over the years compete with this philosophy.
 While technology is critically valuable, youth and teens are not fully developed adults and as such need time to develop skills that are not achievable through technology and are often taken for granted (i.e., face- to-face human interaction & dialogue, conflict resolution, community building, self-reflection etc.)

-Due to this philosophy, the structure of our program, the number of youths in attendance, and several other reasons, office phones, cell phones, tablets, smart watches (i.e. apple watches), and other internet-based devices are not available to campers.
+Due to this philosophy, the structure of our program, the number of youths in attendance, and several other factors, office phones, cell phones, tablets, smart watches (i.e. apple watches), and other internet-based devices are not available to campers.
 Do not send your child to camp with a cell phone, ask your child to hide a cell phone from camp staff or promise them that they can call home.
-We will ask all campers to turn in any cell phone they happened to bring and other such devices on the first day of camp.
+We will ask all campers to turn in cell phones and other such devices on the first day of camp.
 These items will be collected, stored in a safe location, and returned to campers when they depart camp.
 Cell phones take away from the camp experience and do not allow children and teens the ability to acclimate to camp.
 If a child does not turn in their phone for any reason, he or she may be dismissed from camp without warning.
 We highly encourage parents to gradually reduce the time your child spends with technology a week or so prior to coming to camp so that they do not go from full use to no use.
-This abrupt change is hard for youth.
+This abrupt change is hard for young people.

-In addition to smartphones etc., campers cannot keep any device that can access the internet.
+In addition to smartphones, Apple watches, etc., campers cannot keep any device that can access the internet.
 Campers will be asked to turn in these items on the first day of camp.
 These items will be returned to the child at the end of the camp session.
-Any exception to this rule can only be granted by the executive director of the camp.